scabench/fastjson-tp1fn1/README.md

 Standard meta-data based SCA have no problem identifying the vulnerability, this is "business-as-usual".
 However, callgraph based tools are likely to miss it as callgraph constructions generally fail to model reflective calls.
-In this sense, this is both a true positive and a false negative, depending on the analyses used.
+In this sense, this is both a true positive and a false negative, depending on the analyses being used.

 Note that there is a proof-of-vulnerability test to demonstrate the vulnerability, this test (and therefore the build with `mvn test`) fails.
 See [https://github.com/scabench/jsonorg-tp1](https://github.com/scabench/jsonorg-tp1) for how the test works.